Native title

 For further information

-MEG’s Minview system contains useful spatial information for applicants and title holders, including layers showing where native title exists and where it is extinguished, the location of native title claims, and other useful information.
+NSW Resources' Minview system contains useful spatial information for applicants and title holders.
+This includes layers from the National Native Tribunal showing where native title exists and where it is extinguished (if there is a native title determination), the location of native title claims, and other useful information.

 Information on native title and native title processes can also be found on the National Native Title Tribunal website.